paralab/Saena_Public/README.md

 There is an example showing how to use Saena in src/main.cpp.
 Most functions are explained there.

 Run the following command in the build folder to run an example of 3DLaplacian.
-It accepts 3 arguments as size of x, y and z axes sized.
+It accepts 3 arguments as size of x, y and z axes sizes:

 ./Saena 9 9 9